Graduate into Success

 Key Discussion – Creating your network and crafting your Artists Statement

-Artist, Curator, Royal College of Art (RAC) Graduate, and Author of ‘What They Didn’t Teach you in Art School’
+Artist, Curator, Royal College of Art (RCA) Graduate, and Author of ‘What They Didn’t Teach you in Art School’

 Key discussion – Getting Gallery Ready